 - Display social proof.
 Your social media follower counts and the number of times your content is shared.
 Use one of the many WordPress plugins to do this.

 - Limit the number of banner ads (remove them entirely if possible), especially those prominent banners above the fold.
 Google downgrades sites with a high number of prominent banner advertisements.
-There are other revenue sources with more potential.

-See my guide on what you need to know: How To Design A Blog
+See my guide on what you need to know: How To Design A Blog.

 What you should know about backlinks and link building